Gales Point: Food and drinks

 Like many West African cultures, the people of Manatee were traditionally reliant on ground food and other locally planted crops for subsistence.

-Fishing and hunting was also a much greater source of food for the community.
-For example, there is the fish sere.
-The dish is essentially a coconut-milk soup of fish and ground foods (yam, coco, potato, etc.).
-It may also be served along white rice.
+Fishing and hunting were also a much greater source of food for the community.
+For example, fish seré is a dish which is essentially a coconut-milk soup of fish and ground foods (yam, coco, potato, etc.).
+It may also be served along with white rice.

 The people at Manatee are also well known for their homemade wines from local berries and cashews, amongst others fruits.

 Sambai

-The origin of the word Sambai is not fully known but Sambai refers to the rhythm style, drum style and event from the village of Gales Point Manatee.
+The origin of the word Sambai is not fully known, but Sambai refers to the rhythm style, drum style and event from the village of Gales Point Manatee.
 The Sambai rhythm is the most unusual aspect of Kriol culture from Manatee (taken from National Kriol Council).

 It is theorized that since the escaped slaves, or maroons, were likely first generation slaves, they probably remembered rituals and rhythms from their home in Africa.
 Since the Goombay (gumbeh) drum was not outlawed until 1790, it's easy to say that these rhythms were brought with these escaped slaves to the area near Runaway Creek.
 It is likely that the rhythms migrated from their origins as the people themselves did carrying with them the flowing and mutating rhythmic dialects of their own style, still strongly rooted in Africa.

 The Sambai is by tradition considered a fertility dance and occurs during the full moon cycle.
 Farmers plant and harvest crops directly related to lunar cycles as well and this may contribute to the reason that the Sambai is considered a fertility ritual.
 Also, many lyrics are sexual in nature such as:

 "Hok-i-nani-beh…here here ….hok-i-nani-beh…koko faiya."

 In recent times the Sambai has developed into simply a social event and is no more a fertility ritual.
-It done along with most other nighttime activities involving other dances.
+It is done along with most other nighttime activities involving other dances.

 Elders remember the days when children were not allowed to participate in the Sambai.
 Although children are allowed to be at a Sambai now the event has not changed much since the old days.
 A circle of dancers and drummers gather around a pine wood fire.
 Drummers begin playing and "call" the song then the crowd answers.
 This "call and response" style is typical of the African tradition.
 For example: